Sedation and pain relief

 Conscious sedation

-With conscious sedation you receive an injection of one or a combination of drugs to relax and reduce discomfort.
+To have a conscious sedation, you receive an injection of one, or a combination of drugs to relax and reduce discomfort.
 Commonly in Plymouth we use a drug called Midazolam (a sedative or relaxing drug).
 Sometimes this may be combined with a strong painkiller called Fentanyl.

 IV Midazolam is administered via a cannula into your hand or arm.
 A cannula is a small plastic tube inserted with a small needle into a vein.
 A cannula can be a little uncomfortable and it can cause some bruising.
 This usually heals after a few days.
 The cannula is removed shortly after the procedure is completed.
-If you think it is likely that you will opt for conscious sedation and have had a history of needing an Ultrasound for finding a vein in the past – please let the unit know in advance as this will need to be arranged prior to you attending for your procedure.
+If you would like to choose conscious sedation, and have had a history of needing an ultrasound for finding a vein in the past – please let the unit know in advance as this will need to be arranged prior to you attending for your procedure.

 The endoscopist/nurse providing the sedation will discuss with you what is best on the day.
 These medications are designed to make you feel comfortable and relaxed but are not anaesthetics and it is not intended to put you to sleep.